-If you are nature lover and want to have some fun in Miami, then this place is for you.
+If you are a nature lover and want to have some fun in Miami, then this place is for you.

 The park is open daily from 8 am to sunset.
 It is the largest urban park in Florida and has trails for biking, a beach for swimming, picnic areas and a playground for kids.
 Get a canoe or kayak to row to a mangrove island within the park.
 Several animals, such as eagles and fiddler crabs, also make their home here.
-Fourteen cabins with air conditioning are also on the premises, but bathrooms, showers and grills are located outside the cabins and guests should bring their own linens.
+Fourteen cabins with air conditioning are also on the premises, but bathrooms, showers, and grills are located outside the cabins and guests should bring their own linens.
 Entry is at $5 for a vehicle carrying up to eight passengers, and $1 for bicyclists, pedestrians and extra passengers ($50.85 a night in a cabin).

 Jungle Island Miami

 This is a lush tropical garden that features animal shows and exhibits.
 It can be a great outing for the family to enjoy.

 Miami Sea Aquarium